eminboghos/portfolio/PredictionMarketBots/polymarket-mm/optimizations.md

 ### Deferred cancellation

-Cancelling an order costs an API call.
-If a quote has drifted slightly but is still within tolerance, the bot leaves the existing order in place rather than cancelling and resubmitting.
+Canceling an order costs an API call.
+If a quote has drifted slightly but is still within tolerance, the bot leaves the existing order in place rather than canceling and resubmitting.
 This reduces the number of API calls per cycle significantly.

 ### Parallel order submission